peterdieleman/papermod/content/posts/linux/battery-saving.md

 However, some usage of the terminal is required when you want to run through the whole thing.

+Disclaimer:
+my own laptop is running a Kubuntu installation.
-Disclaimer: my own installation uses Kubuntu, and I'm not 100% up-to-date with all other Linux distros.
+I'm not 100% up-to-date with all other Linux distros.
 When you find info for other distros is missing/incorrect, please contact me (twitter/github).

 ## Easy Wins

 The following
 ### Screen

+On a laptop,
-In a laptop, the screen is one often one of the biggest consumers of battery.
+the screen is one often one of the biggest consumers of battery.
 To prevent the backlight of your laptop screen to consume too much battery, lots of laptops come with a brightness sensor.
 Windows can use this sensor to tune the display brightness depending on lighting conditions.